 “I’ve been involved in many of Chicago’s cultural institutions as a trustee, patron, and donor, but I have always had a soft spot for American Blues.
 It has been touchstone in my life.
 By supporting them now in achieving this momentous milestone, I am making a significant difference in the lives of these incredible artists and communities they serve,” said Board Vice-President Kimberlee Herold.
 “Blues has proven again and again it deserves its own home, and I invite Chicago’s individual donors, foundations, and corporations to join in this crucial effort.”

 Please consider a special gift to “Our First Home” campaign.
-Every level of gift makes a difference and is needed!
+Our donor recognition program covers every level of gift ($1+ and includes in-kind giving).
+Your generosity makes a transformative difference!
 Major Donors who commit $25,000 or more will be recognized on a permanent campaign donor wall in the new theater center.
 There are naming opportunities available in the facility, as well.
 In order for you to consider the most aspirational gift possible, any pledge can be fulfilled over a three- to five-year period.
-If you are interested in supporting the campaign, please contact Home@AmericanBluesTheater.com or call Director of Development Sarajane Johnson at (773) 654-3103.
+If you are interested in supporting the campaign, please contact Director of Development Sarajane Johnson at (773) 654-3103 or SarajaneJ@AmericanBluesTheater.com.